-Roadway Management and Maintenance [Heading 1]
+Roadway Management and Maintenance

 Roadway management and maintenance activities can include safety improvements, travel demand management, and investments in intelligent transportation systems, but typically focus on maintaining the integrity of pavement and bridges.
 According to information provided by individual transportation agencies, it is reasonable to conclude that their systems are currently in good condition.
-For example, according to ITD, as of 20122013, 865% of
+For example, according to ITD, as of 2013, 85% of ITD's pavement statewide was in good or fair condition and 74% of ITD's bridges statewide were in good condition.

-As of 20123, 865% of ITD's pavement statewide was in good or fair condition and 734% of ITD's bridges statewide were in good condition.
+As of 2013, 85% of ITD's pavement statewide was in good or fair condition and 74% of ITD's bridges statewide were in good condition.